btzyd/DHCP/README.md

-## PIP: Detecting Adversarial Examples in Large Vision-Language Models via Attention Patterns of Irrelevant Probe Questions
+## DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Mode

-This is a PyTorch implementation of the [DHCP paper](https://arxiv.org/abs/2411.18659).
+This is a PyTorch implementation of the [DHCP paper](https://arxiv.org/abs/2411.18659), which is accepted by ACMMM 2025.

 ## Preparing the environment, code, data and model